charlesRmajor/base-expo-native-project/README.md

 ### Strings
 * Strings (for localization) are handled on a page (or mainView) level.
 * See src/logic/strings for use:
-    * make new strings files for each page
+    * make new strings files for each page (format: strings_PageName.js)
-    * these then need to be registered in appStringsFiles.js to be used by your pages
+    * these then need to be registered in appStringsFiles.js to be used by your pages (PageName: require('./strings_PageName')
     * our router (BRoute) automatically calls the strings page registered by appStringsFiles.js (name must match page component name that is put in BRoute)
     * see BettermentLabsLandingPage for example of how to use these strings